 The Bank has centralized risk data and systems supporting regulatory reporting, as well as internal management reporting for its main risks.
 The risk infrastructure provides the basis for tailor-made reporting on risk positions and capital adequacy on a regular and ad-hoc basis.
-Both Finance and Treasury, as first line, and Risk, as second line, assume responsibility for measurement, analysis and reporting of risk while ensuring sufficient quality and integrity of risk-related data.
+Both Finance and

+Treasury, as first line, and Risk Management function, as second line, assume responsibility for measurement, analysis and reporting of risk while ensuring sufficient quality and integrity of risk-related data.

 The main risk report is the so-called 'Monthly Risk Report' which comprises an overview of the current risk, capital and liquidity situation of the Financial Group incorporating information on regulatory capital and economic capital adequacy.
-It is presented to the Board and ARCCO by the Risk Manager on a quarterly basis and to the ALCO every month.
+It is presented to the Board and the ARCCO by the CRO on a quarterly basis and reported monthly.